 The future for Boracay in 2020 and beyond

 Apparently, more than 400 hotels and restaurants were ordered to close for violating environmental laws.
-This demonstrates government’s commitment to ensuring that future Boracay is safe, secure and sustainable for years to come.
+This demonstrates the government’s commitment to ensuring that future Boracay is safe, secure and sustainable for years to come.

 Furthermore, the local government limited the daily number of tourists able to visit the island to 19,000.
 This is having a hugely positive impact, especially as he has also prohibited smoking and drinking alcohol in public places.
 This is limited to designated areas, particularly beach bars.

 Other informal work such as masseuses, beach touts, vendors, fire eaters and sand castle builders have also been banned from the beach front.
 They also introduced electric tricycles which is transforming the noise and air pollution in the streets behind the beach.
 They’ve also banned single use plastics across the entire island.

 Why you should visit Boracay in 2023